 Surgery to remove cancer that has spread to the lymph nodes, lung, gastrointestinal (GI) tract, bone, or brain may be done to improve the patient's quality of life by controlling symptoms.

 Chemotherapy is a cancer treatment that uses drugs to stop the growth of cancer cells, either by killing the cells or by stopping them from dividing.
 When chemotherapy is taken by mouth or injected into a vein or muscle, the drugs enter the bloodstream and can reach cancer cells throughout the body (systemic chemotherapy).
 When chemotherapy is placed directly into the cerebrospinal fluid, an organ, or a body cavity such as the abdomen, the drugs mainly affect cancer cells in those areas (regional chemotherapy).

 One type of regional chemotherapy is hyperthermic isolated limb perfusion.
 With this method, anticancer drugs go directly to the arm or leg the cancer is in.
 The flow of blood to and from the limb is temporarily stopped with a tourniquet.
 A warm solution with the anticancer drug is put directly into the blood of the limb.
 This gives a high dose of drugs to the area where the cancer is.

 The way the chemotherapy is given depends on the type and stage of the cancer being treated.

 See Drugs Approved for Melanoma for more information.

-Targeted therapy is a type of treatment that uses drugs or other substances to identify and attack specific cancer cells without harming normal cells.
-The following types of targeted therapy are being used in the treatment of melanoma:
+Targeted therapy is a type of treatment that uses drugs or other substances to attack cancer cells.
+Targeted therapies usually cause less harm to normal cells than chemotherapy or radiation therapy.
+The following types of targeted therapy are used or being studied in the treatment of melanoma: